Scaling of the geomagnetic secular variation time scales: The numerical model

-We solve \Eq{ndmodel} numerically using the pseudo-spectral code developed in \cite{Willis07}.
-The parameters used are $Ra=2.7 \times 10^8$, $Ek=2.5 \times 10^{-5}$, $Pr=1$ and $Pm=2.5$.
-This produces a dipolar magnetic field that is categorised as ``Earth-like'' in \cite{Christensen10}.
-We use 162 grid points in the radial direction and the maximum degree and order in the spherical harmonics expansion are both 176.
+Each of these simulations produces a dipolar magnetic field that is categorised as ``Earth-like'' in \cite{Christensen10}.
+We use 162 to 168 grid points in the radial direction and the maximum degree and order in the spherical harmonics expansion are both between 168 and 176.
 Typical time-step used in the simulations is $\delta t=10^{-7}$.
 Time derivatives such as $\dot q_{lm}$ in \Eq{Btvsh} are computed using the forward difference formula

 with $\Delta t = 5 \times 10^{-9}$.
-After the system reaches a statistical steady state, time averages are calculated over about 150 snapshots spanning about 2 magnetic diffusion time.
-We first present results that use the no-slip condition at the outer boundary.
-Discussion on simulations with stress-free condition at $r=\rout$ is postponed until Section~\ref{sec:sf}.
+After the system reaches a statistically steady state, time averages are calculated over about 100 to 150 snapshots spanning about 2 magnetic diffusion times.
+We first focus on run\,1 which uses the no-slip condition at the outer boundary.
+Discussion on run\,2 with stress-free condition at $r=\rout$ is postponed until Section~\ref{sec:sf}.
+Then in \sect{EkRm}, we compare these results with run\,3 which has a larger $Ek$ and run\,4 which has a smaller $Rm$.

-\FF{fig:dtBr_Fl}(a) shows a snapshot of the time derivative of the radial magnetic field $\dot B_r$ at $r=\rout$. \FF{fig:dtBr_Fl}(b) plots on the same graph the two spectra $F$ and $\FBt$ at $r=\rout$.
+From run\,1, \Fig{fig:dtBr_Fl}(a) shows a snapshot of the time derivative of the radial magnetic field $\dot B_r$ at $r=\rout$. \FF{fig:dtBr_Fl}(b) plots on the same graph the two spectra $F$ and $\FBt$ at $r=\rout$.

-Focusing on the large scales, we see that, excluding $l=0$, $F(l,\rout)$ is flat to a very good approximation on the log scale, confirming the ``white source hypothesis'' at the CMB.
-We also find that $\FBt(l,\rout) \sim l^2$ at the large scales, in good agreement with satellite observations.
+Focusing on the large scales, we see that, excluding $l=0$, $F(l,\rout)$ is flat to a very good approximation on the log scale, compatible with the ``white source hypothesis'' at the CMB.
+We also find that $\FBt(l,\rout) \sim l^2$ at the large scales, compatible with satellite observations.
 We shall come back to these scalings in later sections.